 Here’s how adopting an animal works:

-If you Rent – You are required to get a copy of our Rental Contract signed by your Landlord.
+If you RENT – you are required to have a copy of the Landlord Rental Permission Contract filled out and signed by your landlord.

 The adoption process starts with a promise.
 A promise to yourself and a promise to your future pet that you are willing and able to give the best care you can.
 For some of the animals in our shelter, this is a promise that has been broken.